derek-knox/Coding-For-Designers/Coding For Designers/Preface.md

 # Preface

 Virtually all existing resources aimed at teaching people *about* or *how-to* code, introduce the code way too soon.
-In doing so, many insightful and empowering concepts remain hidden from the reader.
+In doing so, many insightful and empowering concepts remain hidden.
 Additionally, these same resources rarely consider designers directly. *Coding for Designers* is a response to this unfortunate reality.

 This book is intended most for designers.
 If you author content as a graphic, visual, UI, UX, motion, or game designer, then this is for you.
 Other non-coders wanting to learn about or how-to code will greatly benefit too, but self-identifying designers are the focus.
 This book, the one I wish existed when I began coding, is also for an earlier time-slice of myself.
 He will not reap the benefits of its existence, but I hope you will.